 National Lockdown - advice and guidance

-We have recently sent out a survey to parents to capture their views on our Home Learning provision currently.
-We have been delighted with the extremely positive responses we have had and the comments parent have made.
+During lockdown we sent out a survey to parents to capture their views on our Home Learning provision.
+We were delighted with the extremely positive responses we received and the comments parent made.

 Please see the results below:

 How many hours is each child able to work at home currently?

 Is there enough work being set?